Donald Trump (Last Week Tonight with John Oliver): Name change timing dispute

 Other published sources said that the name change occurred in the 17th century.
-In the 2015 book The Trumps: Three Generations of Builders and a Presidential Candidate, an excerpt from which the program used to cite the ancestral name disclosure for the segment, biographer Gwenda Blair wrote that the Trumps' family name was changed during the Thirty Years' War.
+In the 2015 book The Trumps: Three Generations of Builders and a Presidential Candidate, an excerpt from which the John Oliver program used to cite the ancestral name disclosure for the segment, biographer Gwenda Blair wrote that the Trumps' family name was changed during the Thirty Years' War.
 She cited that one ancestor, named John Philip Trump, lived in the 17th century.
 Blair also wrote that Frederick Trump's original name was Friedrich Trump, and his father, born in the 19th century, was Johannes Trump.
 This position was endorsed by The Boston Globe, as well as by Daniel Victor, the New York Times reporter, who wrote, "Despite mistaken impressions, Mr. Trump and his recent relatives had nothing to do with the surname change.
 Mr. Oliver himself was careful to refer to a 'prescient ancestor'."
-Kate Connolly of The Guardian, who visited Kallstadt, referred to Frederick as "Friedrich Trump".
-She said that the town church's parish register contained multiple versions of the Trump name spanning 500 years, but did not mention the name "Drumpf".

-Several sources reported that Friedrich, his father, and his aunt were all named Trump, thus placing the name change before the 18th century.
-Genealogy organization FamilySearch provided information on Friedrich Trump, listing his father as Johann Ii Trump.
 A genealogist at Dotdash, which was then called About.com, listed Donald Trump's grandfather as Friederich Trump and great-grandfather as Christian Johannes Trump.
 In his 2013 book America's Obsessives: The Compulsive Energy That Built a Nation, Joshua Kendall wrote that Frederick's father and aunt, and by extension Donald Trump's great-grandfather and great-grandaunt, were called John Trump and Charlotte Luise Trump, respectively.